Microsoft Teams Dial plans and routing

 Match dialed number to user

-A process called Reverse Number Lookup (RNL) uses strict string matching to find a user or resource account that matches the dialed phone number for an incoming PSTN call.
-For example, assume that a user is assigned the phone number +14255551234;ext=1234.
-If an incoming PSTN call has the dialed phone number +14255551234;ext=1234, RNL finds the user and the call is transferred to that user.
-However, if an incoming PSTN call has the dialed phone number +14255551234, RNL won't find the user and the call will fail or be routed to unassigned number routing.
+A process called Reverse Number Lookup (RNL) uses strict string matching to find a user or resource account that matches the dialed number for an incoming PSTN call.
+For example, assume that a user is assigned the phone number +14255551212.
+If a PSTN caller has dialed +14255551212, RNL finds the user and the call is connected to that user.
+However, if the +14255551212 number hasn't been assigned to a user or resource account, the call will fail to route or be routed according to unassigned number routing, if configured.